Research & Publications †

-Contributions to scientific literature include more than 350 journal articles and 60 book chapters including many manuscripts in NEJM and JAMA.
-In recent years, he has also written on the subject of drug safety and was the author of manuscripts highlighting concerns about the COX-2 inhibitors (Vioxx™), muraglitazar and rosiglitazone (Avandia™).
+Publications and Speaking: Dr. Nissen has written more than 350 journal articles and 60 book chapters, including many published in the New England Journal of Medicine and the Journal of the American Medical Association.
+In recent years, he has also written on the subject of drug safety and was the author of manuscripts highlighting concerns about medications such as Vioxx™, Avandia™, and muraglitazar.

 Dr. Nissen served as a member of the CardioRenal Advisory Panel of Food and Drug Administration (FDA) for five years, and as chair of the final year of his membership.
 He continues to serve as a periodic advisor to several FDA committees as a Special Government Employee.